The annual awards ceremony will be held Thursday, November 14, 2019 – Friday, November 15, 2019 in Washington, DC.

 There is no registration fee for the ceremony.
 However, costs of travel, lodging, and most meals are the responsibility of the school.

-A block of rooms at the Omni Shoreham will be held at the government rate plus tax for a single room.
+A block of rooms at the Ceremony location will be held at the government rate plus tax for a single room.
 More information will be coming.
 However, please do not purchase non-refundable airline tickets until you are certain about your school’s status.

 There is no registration fee for the ceremony, but the costs of travel and lodging are the school’s responsibility.
-This year’s ceremony will be held at the historic Omni Shoreham in Washington, DC.
+More information will be coming.

 In addition to presentations, networking, and small group discussions, awardees will attend a special awards luncheon.
 Following the luncheon, school representatives will go onstage, school by school, to be greeted by Program Director Aba Kumi and receive the National Blue Ribbon School flag and an engraved plaque as symbols of their success.
 A ceremony agenda will be sent out prior to the event.